How Can Graphology Help You in Decision-making?

 Little things do go a long way.
 Start taking decisions in small things from your day to day life.
 For example, take quick decisions on the food that you want to eat, or the colour you wish to wear, or simply the next movie to watch.
 This way, you will train your mind for greater decisions.
 It is just about believing that we can too.

-Let me give you some tips based on Graphology as well!
+Let me give you some tips on decision making based on Graphology as well!

 Keep your handwriting as clear and simple as possible.
 Complex writing means complex thought processes.
 Simple, clean and legible writing reveals a writer who has clarity.
 And clarity naturally enhances good decision making.
 So, keep your writing clear and simple.